 CEOP (Child Exploitation and Online Protection Centre)

-At the bottom of our website is the CEOP button.
+Below is the CEOP button.
 This reporting button is the online equivalent of dialling 999.
 We educate our students to recognise it and use it, when needed.
 For more information, visit the CEOP channel on YouTube.